ai-rio/cdh/docs/stories/story-1.24-implement-404-signal-lost-page.md

 Dev Note: Upon completion, consider running targeted E2E tests as per `docs/testing/e2e-strategy.md`.

 Manual Test Steps:
-- Verify navigating to an invalid URL displays the 404 page visually identical to `404_Signal_Lost.html`.
+- Verify navigating to an invalid URL displays the updated 404 page.
 - Verify the "Re-establish Connection" button navigates to the homepage.
+- Verify the new background animation and glitch text effect are present.

 ## Dev Agent Record